-If your courses are from another state, please send an email to the PT Department at firstname.lastname@example.org.
+If your courses are from another state, please send an email to the Admissions Coordinator at firstname.lastname@example.org.
 Please provide a copy of course syllbi, copy of the course description from the catalog, number of units, institution, and grading system for accurate review.

 What does it mean when the CSU Graduate application ask for the Total Number of Transferable Units?

 The Total Number of Transferable Units mean ALL units applicable to a university degree.
 If you hold a bachelor degree, you should have at least 124 transferable units.